Silver Spirit (ship): Description

 On 23 December 2009, Silver Spirit departed on her maiden voyage from Barcelona, Spain to Lisbon, Portugal.
 Following this sailing, she undertook her maiden transatlantic voyage from Lisbon to Ft.
 Lauderdale, Florida.

 On 21 January 2010, Silver Spirit embarked on her inaugural transoceanic voyage, a 91-day voyage around America.
 Red Sea Cruises is chartering the ship for summer 2020.

 Dry dock

-In spring 2018, Silver Spirit underwent significant renovation.
+In March 2018, Silver Spirit underwent significant renovation.
 In a two-month refurbishment the ship was cut in half and an additional section was added.
 She grew from 195.8 to 210.7 meters long.
 Her tonnage increased from 36,009 to 39,519 GT, and capacity - from 540 to 608 passengers.